-The beautiful Jule Hus (Christmas House) building, with its red facade, is a treat from the outside.
+In downtown Solvang, the beautiful Jule Hus (Christmas House) building, with its red facade, is a treat from the outside.
 But don’t miss going inside to experience Christmas any time of year!
 With twinkling lights and a wealth of Christmas items, the store is a joy to browse.

 Admire beautiful Old European Christmas ornaments and Scandinavia-inspired decorations.
 Nutcrackers made of wood, angels and Santas, and nativity collections from many countries will tempt you as you wander.